-Work has also begun to help parishes become sustainable more and therefore more resilient.
+Work has also begun to help parishes become more sustainable and therefore more resilient.

-All Saints, Belvedere, became the first in the church Diocese to conduct a stewardship campaign The Rev Richard Williams with Liz Mullins with support from the new Diocesan Stewardship Initiative; a scheme developed in response to Called Together.
+All Saints, Belvedere, became the first church the Diocese conduct a stewardship campaign with support The Rev Richard Williams with Liz Mullins from the new Diocesan

+Stewardship Initiative; a scheme developed in response to Called Together.